Events and festivals 祭 Japanese Festivals Matsuri: What are the best festivals in Japan?

 Japanese Festivals Matsuri: What are the best festivals in Japan?

 Spring, summer, fall, and winter, Japanese festivals are held throughout the year and celebrated up and down the country.
 Japanese matsuri are generally traditional occasions; however, there are a few that have a more recent history.
-The type of festival varies from region and by season, bringing together people from all over to celebrate traditions and experience fireworks, festival food, and colorful parades.
+The type of festival varies from region and season, bringing together people from all over to celebrate traditions and experience fireworks, festival food, and colorful parades.

 Credit: Maria del Carmen Calatrava Moreno